jorge-cardoso/jorge-cardoso.github.io/index.md

 I discovered by a random chance my passion in programming and computing when I was 14.
 My first computer was a [Timex Computer 2068](https://en.wikipedia.org/wiki/Timex_Sinclair_2068) and [BASIC](https://en.wikipedia.org/wiki/BASIC) was the first language I learned.

-Our culture of innovation and R&D is based on 4 main guiding principles:
+Our lab's culture of innovation and R&D is based on 4 main guiding principles:

 + [DIY](https://en.wikipedia.org/wiki/Do_it_yourself),
 [KISS](https://pt.wikipedia.org/wiki/Keep_It_Simple),